cabo/deref-id/draft-bormann-t2trg-deref-id.md

 be able to create unambiguous identifiers for some meaning (concept or some entity).

-Due to the simplicity of create URIs, these have become popular for this purpose.
+Due to the simplicity of creating URIs, these have become popular for this purpose.
 Beyond the purpose of identifiers to be uniquely associated with a meaning, some of these URIs are in principle *dereferenceable*, so